-All financial liabilities are initially recognised at fair value, minus (in the case of a financial liability that is not at FVPL) transaction costs that are directly attributable to issuing the financial liability.
-Financial liabilities are measured at amortised cost, unless the Group opted to measure a liability at FVPL.
+All financial liabilities are initially recognised at fair value, minus (in the case of a financial liability that is not at FVTPL) transaction costs that are directly attributable to issuing the financial liability.
+Financial liabilities are measured at amortised cost, unless the Group opted to measure a liability at FVTPL.

-The Group's financial liabilities comprise bonds payable, long term loans, lease liability, due to related parties and other liabilities.
+The Group's financial liabilities comprise bonds payable, long term loans and other liabilities.